makerdao/community/governance/votes/Executive vote - October 2, 2020.md

 - The ETH-A Stability Fee will decrease from 2.25% to 2%
 - The WBTC-A Stability Fee will decrease from 4.25% to 4%
 - The TUSD-A Stability Fee will decrease from 4.25% to 4%
-- The PAXUSD-A Stability Fee will decrease from 4.25% to 4%
+- The PAXUSD-AStability Fee will decrease from 4.25% to 4%
 - The BAT-A Stability Fee will decrease from 4.25% to 4%
 - The LRC-A Stability Fee will decrease from 3.25% to 3%
 - The MANA-A Stability Fee will decrease from 12.25% to 12%